Kazhuu/spc-player/README.md

 ## What is this?

 With this project you are able to play original SNES SPC audio files from your browser.
-All you need is Arduino Micro/UNO and original SNES Audio Processing Unit (APU).
+All you need is Arduino Micro and original SNES Audio Processing Unit (APU).
 Playing songs also works from Python command-line tool instead of a browser.